Virtual short & virtual ground in opamp

-Any negative feedback system with significant gain would attempt to minimize the error at the input terminals.
+Any negative feedback system with significant amount of gain would attempt to minimize the voltage error at the input terminals.
 This means that the steady-state value of the difference between the two input terminals would be nearly zero.
 This similarity in two input pins in negative feedback circuits is called virtual short.
+It is also called virtual ground if the non-inverting terminal is tied to a ground terminal.
 There is no physical/electrical/magnetic connection between the two terminals.

 An opamp is a negative feedback system if the loop gain is negative.
 If the opamp is in positive feedback, the virtual short concept does not hold because the error (vip – vim) will exponentially increase.